nakuljn/Movie-Database/README.md

 3. Backend: express.js

 # How to run
+Use any full featured IDE, like VSCode. open 2 terminals.
+Perform the following steps
-Open 2 terminals.
-In 1st terminal execute the following commands
+1. In 1st Terminal run the following commands:
-1. cd omdb-backend
+  a. cd omdb-backend
-2. npm start
+  b. npm start
-3. n second terminal execute the following commands
+2. In second terminal run the following commands:
-1. cd omdb-frontend/my-app
+  a. cd omdb-frontend/my-app
-2. npm build
+  b. npm build
-3. npm start
+  c. npm start